shingetsu-gou/shingetsu-gou/README.md

 * in file/ directory

 are embeded into the exexutable binary in https://github.com/shingetsu-gou/shingetsu-gou/releases.
-If these files are not found on your disk, Gou automatically expands these to the disk.
+If these files are not found on your disk, Gou automatically expands these to the disk (not overwrite).
 Once expanded, you can change these files as you wish.

-This is for easy-use of Gou; just get a binary, and run it!
+This is for easy to use Gou; just get a binary, and run it!

+## License

+MIT License

+Original program comes from [saku](https://github.com/shingetsu/saku), which is under [2-clause BSD license](https://github.com/shingetsu/saku/blob/master/LICENSE)
+Copyrighted by 2005-2015 shinGETsu Project.

+See also

+ * www/bootstrap/css/bootstrap.min.css
+ * www/jquery/MIT-LICENSE.txt
+ * www/jquery/jquery.min.js
+ * www/jquery/jquery.lazy.min.js
+ * www/jquery/spoiler/authors.txt

 # Contribution